• Science

 (source)

-calendar icon In 1991, a University of Manchester scientist announced the finding a planet outside of solar system.
+In 1991, a University of Manchester scientist announced the finding a planet outside of solar system.
 Andrew G. Lyne of the University of Manchester subsequently retracted his claim for a planet around pulsar PSR 1829-10 at the Jan 1992 meeting of the American Astronomical Society in Atlanta.
 He said that the modulation of radio waves coming from the pulsar was caused not by the presence of a planet but was in fact an artifact of the Earth's motion around the Sun.
-That possibility that had been considered but then discounted in earlier studies of the data.
-The first exoplanets (and were later confirmated) were announced in an article in Nature in 1992 by Aleksander Wolszczan and Dale Frail.
+That possibility had been considered, but discounted, in earlier studies of the data.
+The first exoplanets (later confirmed) were announced in an article in Nature in 1992 by Aleksander Wolszczan and Dale Frail.«

 Moon mission splashdown